Jalapeño Plant Stages: From Seedling To Harvest (w/Pictures)

 Jalapeño plant with ripening fruits.

-Jalapeno peppers will ripen from a light green, to a deep green, to almost black, and finally to red.
-There are other jalapeno varieties that will ripen to other colors, too.
+At this stage, it is important not to provide too much nitrogen.
+Potassium becomes more important for big, healthy blooms and fruits.
+Jalapeño peppers will ripen from light green, to dark green, to almost black, and finally to red.
+There are other jalapeño varieties that will ripen to other colors, too.

 For best results, keep the soil evenly moist and try to avoid overwatering.
 If the plants are underwatered, they will typically start to wilt.
-This is not ideal but is preferred to overwatering.
+This is not ideal, but is preferred to overwatering.

 How many jalapeños per plant?

-On average, a healthy jalapeño plant will produce around 50 peppers over the course of the year.
+On average, a healthy jalapeño plant will produce around 50 peppers over the course of the year .
 With a longer growing season, yield can increase to well over 100 peppers per plant!

 Large harvest of jalapeno peppers